 Their tears could be heard throughout the home.
 Three siblings sat tightly together, cocooning their mother with their little bodies.
 The family visit lasted an hour, all the children in Possibilities Children’s Home receive a visit with their biological parents and family members each week.
 This sibling set of three recently moved into the home and are still struggling to adjust to new beds, new rules, new adults.

 All around them, family visits were coming to an end.
-Eleven-year old Eduardo and his father rose from their seats and began to walk toward the new siblings.
-Eduardo listened to the children cry, begging their mother not to go, and he felt something familiar rise up.
+Eleven-year old Miguel* and his father rose from their seats and began to walk toward the new siblings.
+Miguel listened to the children cry, begging their mother not to go, and he felt something familiar rise up.
 He remembered sitting in that very place not long ago, desperate to stay next to his father.

-Eduardo and the caregivers at Possibilities Children’s Home had to work together, adjusting to each other, developing trust.
-It took eight months of defiance, but then Eduardo changed.
+Miguel and the caregivers at Possibilities Children’s Home had to work together, adjusting to each other, developing trust.
+It took eight months of defiance, but then Miguel changed.